cp3402-students/cp3402-2023-a2-team04/site.md

 To use this, in the WordPress dashboard hover-over or click `Media` and then select `Export`.
 From here select `Download zip` to automatically download all media files.

 #### How to use Show Current Template plugin
+This plugin was used in development to view which parts of the theme were used on each individual page.

+To use, when viewing a page, the developer can click the Show Current Template tab in the top bar to view the parts.

 #### How to use Theme Check plugin
+This is used to check the Theme files for problems that would be against the Theme standards.

+To use the plugin, from within the WordPress admin dashboard, click the Appearances menu and choose Theme Checker.
+From there, the developer chooses the theme and clicks check.
+The plugin then provides a log of any problems or suggestions to fix in the theme.

 #### How to use WordPress Importer plugin
+Exports the WordPress content to an XML file for importing in another WordPress site.

+This plugin is the WordPress plugin for importing and exporting content.
+To use, go to the Tools menu and use Import or Export and follow the instructions.

+#### How to use Forminator plugin
+This plugin was used to create the contact, registration and login forms.

+To use this plugin, in the WordPress dashboard, head to the Forminator menu.
+Under the Forms section, click the create button.

+The plugin provides instructions on how to add fields to the form, with most options finding the default option adequate.

+#### How to use Feed Them Social plugin
+From within the WordPress admin dashboard, choose the FT Social menu.
+Then click the Add New Feed button.
+Depending on the feed that's required, choose which Social platform.

+Admin will then need to add the Access Token provided by the Social media platform when accessing the account.
+Following the steps, user needs to choose the group or page that will be embedded in the WordPress page.

+Once the connections are set within the plugin.
+The user needs to add the shortcode to the page that will show the embedded Social feed.